Financial Aid Implications

 If you withdraw from some or all of your courses or stop attending classes or enroll for less than half-time status, your aid will be revised and/or you MAY BE REQUIRED TO REPAY ALL OR A PORTION of the aid you received (see Return of Title IV Funds below).

 You must notify the Financial Aid Office immediately if any of these changes occur.

-The “last date of attendance” is used to determine the point in time that the student stopped attending so that the percentage of the enrollment/payment period completed can be determined.
-The student’s instructor(s) may be contacted and asked to provide our office of the student’s last date of attendance.
-The last date of attendance may include date of the last quiz or exam taken, date of the last assignment submitted, or the date of the last actual attendance in the course.
-The percentage of Title IV aid earned is equal to the percentage of the enrollment/payment period the student completed.
+The "last date of attendance" is used to determine the percentage of the enrollment-payment period the student completed.
+The student’s instructor(s) may be asked to provide the Financial Aid Office of the student’s last date of attendance, which may include the date of the last quiz or exam taken, date of the last assignment submitted, or the date of the last actual attendance in the course.
+The percentage of Title IV aid earned by the student is equal to the percentage of the enrollment-payment period the student completed.